Find Trade Colleges

 While working on their Associate Degree, medical assisting majors at IBMC accumulate an average of around $26,009 in student debt.

-Aims Community College came in at #7 in this year’s edition of the Best Allied Health Services Associate Degree Trade Schools in Colorado ranking.
+Aims Community College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a associate degree.
+It came in at #7 on the list.
 Aims Community College is a medium-sized public school located in the city of Greeley.

 Pikes Peak Community College did quite well in this year’s ranking of the best places for allied health & medical assisting services students to get a associate degree.
 It came in at #8 on the list.
-Located in the large suburb of Colorado Springs, PPCC is a public school with a fairly large student population.
+Located in the large suburb of Colorado Springs, PPCC is a public college with a large student population.

 While working on their Associate Degree, medical assisting majors at PPCC accumulate an average of around $10,712 in student debt.